 • If you do not vacate the premises, the lessor may apply to court for an order terminating your residential tenancy agreement and requiring you to vacate the premises.

 • You should seek advice immediately if you do not understand this notice or if you require further information.

 [Form 1C inserted: Gazette 3 May 2013 p.
 1826-9; amended: Gazette 30 Jun 2017 p.
 3559.]

-[Forms 2 and
+FORM 2